GoldenSylph/solidity-reflections/CONTRIBUTING.md

 ### Resolving an issue

-Pull requests are the way concrete changes are made to the code, documentation, and dependencies of Soldeer.
+Pull requests are the way concrete changes are made to the code, documentation, and dependencies of Reflections.

 Please also make sure that the following commands pass if you have changed the code: